hardesk/build2-reference/README.md

 ```

 ### print
-Write argument to stdout
+Write argument to *stdout*
 ```
 print $(cxx.id)
 ```

 ### fail, warn, info, text
-Write diagnostics message to stderr.
+Write diagnostics message to *stderr*.
 Fail also terminates the program.
 ```
 info 'will get an error next'
 fail 'the end'